Epiconcept-Paris/EHR-BSI/tutorials/addNewCountry.md

 # How to Add a New Country to the EHR-BSI Package

-This document outlines the key steps required to extend the `EHR-BSI` package to support a new country, using the existing implementations for Malta (MT) and Estonia (EE) as a reference.
+This document outlines the **simplified** process to extend the `EHR-BSI` package to support a new country.
+The system is now **config-driven**, meaning most countries can be added by only editing Excel files—no R coding required!

 Let's assume you are adding a new country with the two-letter code "XX".

-## Summary of Steps
+## Summary of Steps (Simplified!)

-1.  **Prepare a Data Dictionary**: Create a country-specific dictionary to map raw data to the package's standardized format.
-2.  **Add Lookup Tables**: If necessary, define lookup tables for country-specific codes and values.
-3.  **Create the Recoding Script**: Develop a new R script containing functions to clean the data and generate the four standard EHR-BSI tables (`Patient`, `Isolate`, `Res`, `EHRBSI`).
-4.  **Update the Main Orchestrator**: Modify the central `process_country_bsi` function to recognize the new country and execute its processing script.
-5.  **Test the Implementation**: Add a new section to `main.R` to run the pipeline for the new country.
+1.  **Create Country Excel File**: Copy the template and customize three tabs (Dictionary, Lookups, Config)
+2.  **Test the Implementation**: Use `process_country_bsi()` - it automatically works with your new country!
+3.  **(Optional) Add R Logic**: Only if you need complex transformations that can't be expressed in Excel

+**That's it!** No need to modify orchestrator code, create R recoding scripts, or write boilerplate functions.

 ---

-## Step 1: Prepare Country-Specific Excel File
+## Step 1: Create Country Excel File

-The package uses country-specific Excel files to manage both column renaming (dictionary) and value mappings (lookups).
+The package uses country-specific Excel files to manage column renaming, value mappings, and processing configuration.

 ### Create the Excel File

 -   Create a new Excel file named `XX.xlsx` and place it in the `reference/dictionaries/` directory.
--   The file must contain two tabs:
+-   The file must contain **three tabs**: Dictionary, Lookups, and Config

 #### Tab 1: Dictionary